waict-wg/waict-integrity-spec/waict-integrity.md

 We make two additions to these types:
 1. We add an optional field `checked-destinations: [destination]` to `Integrity-Policy`
 1. We extend the the source string type in both `Integrity-Policy` and `Integirty-Policy-Report-Only` to permit more values than just `"inline"`.
-Sources may now be values of the form `"waict-manifest-v1-<X>"` where `<X>` is any nonempty sequence of characters in `[a-zA-Z0-9_~\.\-]` (i.e., [URL-unreserved](https://www.rfc-editor.org/rfc/rfc3986.html#section-2.3) characters).
+Sources may now be URLs.
+These will be expected to point to an integrity manifest.

-In order for the client to tell when a manifest was added/removed, the value of `X` MUST be unique to the manifest.
-It SHOULD be the base64url-encoded SHA256 hash of the unencoded manifest.
-Clients MUST ignore a source with illegal characters in the string.
+In order for the client to tell when a manifest was added/removed, any URL that appears in a `sources` field MUST be unique to the manifest it points to.
+To ensure uniqueness, the URL SHOULD contain in it a hash of the manifest.
+Clients MUST ignore a source that is neither `"inline"` nor a valid URL.

-# Fetching the manifest
+# Serving the manifest

-Once a client has received an `Integrity-Policy` or `Integrity-Policy-Report-Only` header with a `waict-manifest-v1-<X>` source, it fetches the source by doing an HTTP `GET` on the endpoint `/.well-known/waict/v1/manifest/<X>`.
+A URL referenced in the `sources` field in the above headers MUST serve a manifest with content type `application/waict-integrity-manifest` (TODO: version this? or is the versioning in the manifest format enough?).

 # Enforcement modes